gilescope/ArrowDebugging/README.md

-TL/DR: Keybindings for popular editors so you can quickly try out Arrow Key Debugging.
+TL/DR: Keybindings for popular editors so you can quickly enjoy Arrow Key Debugging.

 # Arrow Debugging Manifesto